Want to learn a mean reversion strategy?

 6.Long stocks at minus two times Average True Range(ATR)

 This method is a day trading strategy in the markets to find stretched out stocks.

 For example, if the Average true range for 14-periods is $1 and the price move down by $2, you’ll know that the stock will eventually return to the mean.

-You can use intraday mean reversion strategy when trading stocks to find short term opportunities.
+You can use intraday mean reversion strategy when trading stocks to find short-term opportunities.

 Well, I don’t recommend it in a higher time frame because it can give false signals.

-You have to exit the trade immediately to protect your account.
+Exit the trade immediately to protect your account.